<?xml version="1.0" encoding="ISO-8859-1" ?>

 <ecc_detail:title><![CDATA[Summer Newsletter now out!]]></ecc_detail:title>

-<ecc_detail:content><![CDATA[Hi everyone, the new summer newsletter is out now - if you didn't get one by mail you can download a copy <b><a target="_blank" href="http://www.ecclesiact.com/UserFiles/File/2011-07-01_newsletter.pdf">here</a></b>!]]></ecc_detail:content>
+<ecc_detail:content><![CDATA[Hi everyone, the new summer newsletter is out now - if you didn't get one by mail you can download a copy <b><a target="_blank" href="https://www.ecclesiact.com/UserFiles/File/2011-07-01_newsletter.pdf">here</a></b>!]]></ecc_detail:content>

 </item>